rmorshea/artigraph/docs/common-operations.md

 !!! note

     Jupyter Notebooks and IPython shells have a running event loop by default.
-If you're using Artigraph in a Jupyter Notebook or IPython shell, you'll need to Artigraph functions asynchronously.
+If you're using Artigraph in a Jupyter Notebook or IPython shell, you'll need to call Artigraph functions asynchronously.

 For example, [write_one()][artigraph.write_many] can be used synchronously like this: